ironhack-labs/lab-canvas-race-car/README.md

 ### Iteration 5: Move the obstacles

-For moving the obstacles, we need to update our `canvas` continuously.
+For moving the obstacles, we need to update our them continuously.
 In this iteration, you need to continually change the position of the obstacles in every update, making them move down the road.
+There are several ways to do this.
+One of them is by calling render in an interval.
+Every time render is called, you increment the y position and manipulate the `top` css property by using dom maniuplation.
+The other is by setting the time of when you initialize the obstacle with `new Date()` and calling `render` recursively with `requestAnimationFrame`.
+If you substract `new Date()` in render from the date upon intialization, you get the time that has passed in miliseconds.
+The second option is harder, but leads to a smoother animation.

 ### Iteration 6: Points, points, points